Why Gaussian Diffusion Models Fail on Discrete Data and How to Prevent It?: Unconditional generation on real data

 \paragraph{Self-conditioning} We apply SC along the entire sampling trajectory, as this matches the quality of restricting SC to the critical interval while avoiding an additional $t_{\mathrm{act}}$ hyperparameter.
 As confirmed by our experiments in Table~\ref{tab:q-sampling_sc}, SC substantially improves generation quality across all three models.
 The improvement is most pronounced for embedding-based models (Diffusion-LM and TEncDM Emb), which completely fail without SC but reach competitive performance with it.
 The occasional increase in diversity with SC is a metric artifact: without SC, generated texts are often of such low quality (e.g., containing repetitions) that they suppress the diversity score.
 For TEncDM Enc, the Mauve improvement is notable but less dramatic, consistent with our intuition that a more continuous latent space provides a stronger baseline.
 Overall, as in the RHM setting, SC substantially improves perplexity at some cost to diversity, yielding a better Mauve trade-off.

 Prior work universally uses the default SC probability $p=0.5$, meaning previous predictions are used only half the time during training.
 We propose increasing $p$ closer to $1$: since the model conditions on its previous prediction at every step during sampling except the first, a higher $p$ better matches the inference procedure and encourages stronger reliance on self-conditioning.
 Our results with $p=0.95$ confirm that this improves generation quality with only a $1.13\times$ increase in training time over the $p=0.5$ baseline.
+In Appendix~\ref{app:sc_prob}, we provide an additional ablation of $p$ values.

 \paragraph{q-sampling} We observe that q-sampling improves generation quality both with and without SC, and similarly to SC provides a better trade-off between perplexity and diversity.
 A key practical advantage over SC is that q-sampling requires no retraining, whereas SC modifies the training protocol and increases training time.
 The hyperparameter $t_{\mathrm{act}}$ can be tuned by the inference-time grid-search within a narrow range ($t_{\mathrm{act}} \in [0.3, 0.5]$).
 In Appendix~\ref{app:q-sampling}, we show that the effect of varying $t_{\mathrm{act}}$ on text generation is consistent with the RHM experiments, and that its optimal value tends to be stable across datasets for a given model.
 Moreover, Appendix~\ref{app:unconditional} shows the same behavior for OpenWebText and protein generation.
 Best overall performance is achieved by combining q-sampling with SC.